lype98/TypeScript-projects/README.md

 It gets 2 random locations, one for a user and one for a company, adds dummy details and puts them on the map with markers.

 This program uses parcel so please start it with: 'parcel index.html'

+---------- SPIRAL ----------

+A program that creates and reads a spiral matrix using Typescript.
+The spiral class can be of any width and height.

+This program uses parcel so please start it with: 'npx parcel index.html'